aSosunoff/css-intellisense/README.md

 ---

-The extension suggests classes inside `class`, `className`, `:class`, and `v-bind:class` attributes, shows hover documentation for known classes, and does not suggest classes that are already used in the current class list.
+The extension suggests classes inside `class`, `className`, `:class`, and `v-bind:class` attributes, shows hover documentation for known classes, and hides classes that are already used in the current class list.

 ## Requirements

 - Node.js and npm for local development and packaging.
-- A class map JSON file in the workspace, or the bundled fallback classes from `src/classes.json`.
+- A class map JSON file in the workspace.
+- In the Extension Development Host, the extension can fall back to bundled classes from `src/classes.json` when no class map is found.

 ## Supported Files